FIRST Tech Challenge Events

-World Championship - This event is the culmination of the season.
+World Championship - This national-level event is the culmination of the season.
 To compete in this event, U.S. teams must advance from a Super-Regional Tournament, while international events advance teams from their respective Championship Tournaments.

 FTC tournament organizers reserve the right to limit the numbers of teams attending any of these tournaments.
 Neither FIRST nor the local organizer can guarantee a tournament in your area, even if you have registered with FIRST.